bbauska/Coursera-Bootstrap/readme.md

 content and close off the div and a typical modal will contain a modal-header.

-That\'s where the next div is going to host.
+That&apos;s where the next div is going to host.

 And then a modal body which will contain much of the modal related content.